MarkChenTP/Brain_Research/README.md

 ## Features

 ### Pulse Oximeter Readings
 The app connects to Nonin 9560 pulse oximeter via Bluetooth.
-Once the connection is made, the app continuously read and save the pulse and %SpO2 values measured by the device at both local storage and a Google Firebase database.
+Once the connection is made, the app continuously reads and saves the pulse and %SpO2 values measured by the device at both local storage and a Google Firebase database.

 <p align="center">
 	<img src="https://github.com/MarkChenTP/Brain_Research/blob/master/demo/pulseOx_app.png" height="480"/>